outofcoffee/imposter/docs/steps.md

     expression: "${remote.response.body}"
 ```

-In this example, the `statusCode` and `responseBody` properties will be stored in the `request` store.
+In this example, both the `statusCode` and `responseBody` properties will be stored in the `request` store.
 You can then use these properties in subsequent steps or in response templates, by referencing the store properties, such as `${stores.request.statusCode}`.

 ---